-Hi, could anyone please look over this essay for me?Watch
+Hi, could anyone please look over this essay for me?Watch this thread

 Biological rhythms are usually aligned with the exogenous factors, and if exogenous factors do change then it’s usually gradual.
 The interplay between these two factors are what keep our physiological processes in line.

 An explanation that examines the consequences of disrupting that interplay is jet lag.
 This is caused by travelling across time zones so quickly that the endogenous and exogenous don’t have time to align.
 This causes sleepiness and restlessness until resynchronisation takes place which is best done through following exogenous cues such as day light.
 The consequences of jet lag and thus biological rhythms disruption are loss of appetite, disorientation, nausea and insomnia.